This feature is available with G Suite Enterprise, G Suite Enterprise for Education, and Cloud Identity Premium editions.

 Note: The threat types displayed on the security health page will vary depending on your G Suite edition.

 Data exfiltration is the unauthorized copying or transfer of data out of your domain.
 This transfer may be conducted manually by someone with access to resources within your organization, or the transfer may be automated and carried out through malicious programming in your network.
 For example, the data can be stolen through a breach of an account with access to the data, or by installing a third-party app that sends the data outside of your domain.

 A data leak is the unauthorized transfer of sensitive data outside of your domain.
-Data leaks can occur via email, Hangouts, Drive, groups, or mobile devices.
+Data leaks can occur via email, Meet, Drive, groups, or mobile devices.
 Leaks may occur because of both malicious or non-malicious behavior—for example, from the enabling of public access to groups, from lenient sharing settings for Drive, from compromised mobile devices, or from attachments in outbound email.

 Data deletion is the malicious deletion of data that results in the data being very difficult or impossible to recover.
 For example, an attacker might implement ransomware that encrypts your data, and then demand a payment for the crypto-key that decrypts the data.

 A malicious insider is an approved user or administrator within your organization who maliciously leaks sensitive information outside of your domain.
 A malicious insider can be an employee, former employee, a contractor, or a partner.
 Malicious insiders may leak data via compromised mobile devices, or by sending content outside of your domain via email.

 An account breach is an unauthorized access to a user or administrator account inside your domain.
 An account breach occurs because an unauthorized user steals sign-in credentials.
 In this scenario, an account in your domain is breached in such a way that it can be used by an attacker to interact with resources.
 One common method for stealing credentials is spear phishing—when hackers fraudulently send an email that appears to be from an individual or business that you know and trust.